moseschmiedel/bachelor-thesis/text/thesis.typ

 )

 The localization data was evaluated with the models of the two best distance estimations.
-For that the average RSSI value for every anchor at each position was determined.
+For that, the average RSSI value for every anchor at each position was determined.
 This was then used with the distance estimator to obtain the distances from the end node to each anchor node.
-With these distances the trilateration (multilateration with three distances) algorithm was used to estimate the position of the end node.
+With these distances, the trilateration (multilateration with three distances) algorithm was used to estimate the position of the end node.
 Following table shows the data collected in the localization experiments and the associated estimated positions.
 Most distance estimations led to not enough circles intersecting which makes a position